YOUR JUICE CART

 And just anecdotally, I’m seeing a lot of my patient population and people online who have ditched plant milks and the other sources of polyunsaturated fatty acids like rapeseed and sunflower seed oil, heal from condition of acne and breakouts (even though this is, of course, well researched too as acne and spots are just inflammation).

 I haven’t even begun to mention hormones yet!
 But if you suffer from PMS, painful periods, endometriosis etc then you might also want to be a food detective and start removing these toxic, inflammatory oils from your diet.
+Some people find that incorporating a press juice cleanse in their diet can also help reset their system and reduce inflammation.

 It’s safe to say that this is an area of health that is wildly underestimated.
 We are all walking around assuming that plant based diets made up of grains, legumes, plant milks, vegetable oils and margarines are firstly doing our bodies good and secondly saving the planet.
 Well I hate to tell you that it’s not true.
 All of these foods are high in omega 6s, and cost our earth a huge amount to produce.
 Monocropping, genetically modifying, pesticide spraying…